thisis-Solomon/movie-showtime-api/README.md

 - Get additional information about the movie such as genre, duration, stars, directors, release date

 ## How to use the API and Examples

-To use the Movie Showtime API, you need to register for an API key and include it in every request.
-You can register for a free API key [here]().

 The base URL for the API is `https://movieshowtimeapi.cyclic.app/api/`.
 All requests and responses are in JSON format.

 The following endpoints are available: